The Dustin Tannenhaus

 “My postsecondary aspiration is to become a Pediatric Nurse.
 Early into my teenage years I had learned that I love environments where I am around children.
 As I started to take more courses that revolved around the human body and the mind, I ended up finding my true passion in medicine.
 I understand that this will be a long and tough path, but I am ready to take the struggles and power through them.”

 Brianna enrolled in five AP classes and earned a 4.0 GPA.
-She will continue her education at San Diego State University in the fall as a Psychology major.
+She is now pursuing at Bachelor’s Degree in Psychology at San Diego State University.

 “During my sophomore year I was one of the six girls from my school team that won a Metro Pacific League Award.
 During my junior year, our school’s soccer team was undefeated and we won the Pacific League.
 This was the first time in our school’s history that the girls soccer team became champions.
 Making history made me realize that everything is possible with a lot of effort.
 I had been going through injuries during my journey but that didn’t stop me from achieving my soccer goals.
 Those injuries that I went through taught me that I had to keep a positive mindset and to come back even stronger.”

-Academically, Lilia is in the top 15% of her graduating class.
+Academically, Lilia was in the top 15% of her graduating class.
 She completed eight AP classes, earning Principal’s Honor Roll, and is a California Scholarship Federation member.
-She will continue her studies at San Diego State University as a Psychology major with a minor in Spanish.
+She is at San Diego State University studying Psychology with a minor in Spanish.
 She plans to work in the mental health field.

 “I have always strived to challenge myself in all aspects of life.
 Academically, I made sure to perform to the best of my ability.
 The majority of my classes have been accelerated and advanced and I have also taken eight college classes.
 Throughout high school, I have maintained an average weighted GPA of 4.1 all while balancing soccer at school and in club.
 I have volunteered as an assistant coach for a local middle school team, allowing me to share my knowledge of soccer with younger girls.
 On and off the field, I am very determined and dedicated to all I do.
 I aspire to challenge myself in any way I can because I want to learn and grow.”

-Maria will be attending Point Loma Nazarene University in the fall and majoring in Nursing.
+Maria attends Point Loma Nazarene University and is majoring in Nursing.
 She plans on becoming a Registered Nurse and specializing in Pediatric Oncology.
 Maria also dreams of starting an affordable, woman-led organization in her community to empower young girls from different backgrounds to have more opportunities in - and knowledge of - the medical field.

 Class of 2024 | SCHOLARSHIP RECIPIENTS